 Should I get a seasonal flu shot?

 Everyone stands to benefit from getting a seasonal flu shot.
-It’s especially important if you are pregnant (or planning to become pregnant), are over the age of 50, have any sort of chronic medical condition, or are caring for someone who is at risk for complications of influenza.
-Flu shots don’t offer 100 percent protection against the flu, but are more than 60 percent effective.
-When you consider how many millions of people are affected, 60 percent is nothing to sneeze at!
+It’s the single best way to protect yourself and your loved ones from the flu.
+And it’s especially important if you are pregnant (or planning to become pregnant), are over the age of 50, have any sort of chronic medical condition, or are caring for someone who is at risk for complications of influenza.
+Flu shots don’t offer 100 percent protection against the flu, but they are more than 60 percent effective.
+When you consider how many millions of people are affected by the flu each year, 60 percent protection is nothing to sneeze at!

 Why is it important to get the flu shot every year?